 There has previously been created a Reserve Fund to be used to finally retire or to pay when due debt service on Parity Bonds and any Additional Bonds to the extent the amounts in the Interest and Sinking Fund are insufficient.
-The Resolution provides that so long as the market value of the money and investments in the Reserve Fund are not less than a "Reserve Required Amount" equal to the average annual principal and interest requirements of the Parity Bonds and Additional Bond, no deposit to the Reserve Fund is required.
-At closing of the issuance of the Bonds, the Authority will deposit Bond proceeds in an amount required to fully fund the Reserve Required Amount (see "SELECTED PROVISIONS OF THE RESOLUTION").
+The Resolution provides that so long as the market value of the money and investments in the Reserve Fund are not less than a "Reserve Required Amount" equal to the average annual principal and interest requirements of outstanding Parity Bonds, no deposit to the Reserve Fund is required.
+No additional deposit is required to be made to the Reserve Fund from the proceeds of the Bonds due to a lowering of average annual debt service requirements. (see "SELECTED PROVISIONS OF THE RESOLUTION").